juniversal/juniversal.github.io/getting-started.markdown

     git clone https://github.com/juniversal/jsimple.git

 Build the translator.
 The `gradlew` Gradle wrapper downloads Gradle automatically---no need to install any build tools.
-However, note that the translator uses Java 8.
-So you'll have to install Java 8, if you don't already have it, and use for running Gradle everywhere below.
+However, note that *the translator uses Java 8*.
+So you'll have to install the Java 8 JDK, if you don't already have it, and use for running Gradle everywhere below.

     cd juniversal